Bryant University: Academic Innovation Center

 The Academic Innovation Center is a 50,000-square-foot building housing classrooms, breakout rooms, an innovation forum, admission greeting center, and cafe.

 Bulldog Strength & Conditioning Center

 The 10,000-square-foot Bulldog Strength & Conditioning Center is used by students who are members of the Bulldog Division I and club sports athletic teams.

+Business Entrepreneurship Leadership Center

+The Business Entrepreneurship Leadership Center (BELC) is a 250,000-square-foot facility donated to the university by Fidelity Investments in 2022.
+The building is located at 100 Salem St., across the street from the university's existing campus.
+The donation is part of Bryant University's efforts to advance its Vision 2030 initiative, which focuses on growing the student body through strategic improvements to campus facilities, academic programs, and student resources.

+To integrate the BELC with the main campus, a pedestrian-friendly crossing is under development.
+The project also facilitated significant changes in the allocation of academic spaces: the College of Arts and Sciences and the School of Health and Behavioral Sciences are now housed in the Unistructure, while the School of Business relocated to the newly constructed BELC.

+The center, located across the street from the existing campus, represents the most significant real estate gift to Bryant University since Earl Tupper gifted his farmland to create Bryant's Smithfield campus in 1967.

 Residence life

-Bryant residence life guarantees housing for all four years, although off-campus housing is a growing trend.
+Bryant residence life guarantees housing for all four years, and 87% of the student body lives in university-provided housing as of Fall 2023.
 Bryant also has a strict drug policy, which involves the Smithfield Police Department in all cases of violations.
-In 2010 Smithfield Police arrested 34 Bryant students for possession of marijuana.
+In 2010, Smithfield Police arrested 34 Bryant students for possession of marijuana.
 This placed the school at number 4 on The Daily Beast's 2011 list of druggiest colleges.
-In 2010 the school placed at number 2 on the list.
+In 2010, the school placed at number 2 on the list.
 The university "unequivocally" rejected the characterization, called The Daily Beast's representations "without foundation," and considered the methodology "badly flawed."